HewlettPackard/image-streamer-rhel/artifact-bundles/rhel7.2/README.md

 # RHEL 7.2 artifacts for ImageStreamer v3.1 release
-Note:
+## Note:
 - All artifact bundles in this repo are compatible with ImageStreamer v3.1 release
 - Click on 'Branch:' drop down menu on this page to get artifact bundles for other ImageStreamer releases

+## Version History:

+HPE-RHEL-7.2-2017-08-21-v3.1
+- Fixes for issues related to NIC teaming, default gateway, default route

+HPE-RHEL-7.2-2017-04-20
+- Fixed issues with character encoding

+HPE-RHEL-7.2-2017-03-24
+- Initial version

-# Artifact Bundle Contents
+## Artifact Bundle Contents

 --------------------------------------------------------------------------------